ramnathv/corise-r-for-ds/notes/week-01/04-visualizing-data/04-visualizing-data.md

 <img src="img/plot-diamonds-boxplot-1.png" width="100%" style="display: block; margin: auto;" />

-The boxplot summarizes the distribution of `price_per_carat` by `clarity` in terms of its `median` (the thick line in the middle), its 25th and 75th percentiles (the box), and outlier observations (the points).
+The box plot summarizes the distribution of `price_per_carat` by `clarity` in terms of its `median` (the thick line in the middle), its 25th and 75th percentiles (the box), and the outlier observations (the points).
 We can observe from the plot above that the `price_per_carat` increases with `clarity` of the diamond.
 There is also huge variation in `price_per_carat` for diamonds in the mid range of `clarity`.